Notify me

 During the 18th and 19th centuries, watch logos began incorporating family crests, symbols, or heraldic imagery, reflecting the watchmaker’s heritage and status.

-old watch logo
+old watch logo on watch paper

 By peacay.
 Details and licence here.